 - Anything that is not actually essential for someone to carry out the role but would be a useful skill to have - Desirable criteria do not form part of the initial short-listing procedure but can be considered if, for example, you are unable to create a practical short-list on essential criteria alone. - You do not need to include any desirable criteria if everything is covered by the essential criteria.
-Using the same examples as for essential criteria, you may wish to include desirable criteria as follows:
+Examples of desirable criteria are:

-Key responsibility Desirable criteria

-Manage a team of Business Support A management qualification (e.g. ILM

-Officers Level 5)

-Previous catering experience
+Key responsibility Desirable criteria Manage a team of Business Support A management qualification (e.g. ILM Officers Level 5) Assist children with school lunches Previous catering experience Hold regular meetings to discuss project Driving licence progress and set objectives

-Assist children with school lunches

-Hold regular meetings to discuss project Driving licence

-progress and set objectives